 About Real Assets: A diversified investment strategy that invests in liquid real assets classes such as equities, commodities, inflation-protected bonds, listed globally.
 The portfolio is allocated between different sectors (Water, Timber, Energy, Gold, Inflation…) that are representative of the underlying macroeconomic trends and benefit from fundamental strengths in demand while having few substitutes and constrained supply.

 HIGHLIGHTS FROM THE REPORT AND THE OUTLOOK

 We continue using a very dynamic approach in energy equities where increasing U.S. oil and natural gas production, coupled with infrastructure, trade and geo-politics related factors are met by healthy levels of global demand.
-The recent weakness in timber REITS and wood producers persists, we continue exploring for undervalued opportunities in the sector as we believe that elements for a significant revival in underlying housing demand have not been discounted by the market yet.
+As the weakness in timber REITS and wood producers persists, we continue exploring for undervalued opportunities in the sector as we believe that elements for a significant revival in underlying housing demand have not been discounted by the market yet.
 We expect the fund’s cash level to decline from current levels if a broad market decline occurs during the coming months while increasing portfolio’s exposure to commodities and selected equity sectors.